cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 Use a device which is able to deal with this type of situation but in a cost-effective manner (reducing number of responders).
 This device is the OADM.
 ```

->We don't need to demultiplex and multiplex but te optical passthrough.
 >I drop and add locally a lambda and the other lambdas passthrough.

 ![[Network Infrastructures/images/99.png]]